adithyas2000/adithyas2000/README.md

 ### Hi there I'm Adithya Saranga👋
-I'm an undergraduate at SLIIT
+HND in IT at SLIIT

-Student ID : 20009168
+Undergraduate at London Metropoliton University

 <!--
 **adithyas2000/adithyas2000** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.